-If you wish to submit a proposal to be considered for inclusion in next year's proxy materials or nominate a director, your proposal must be in proper form according to SEC Regulation 14A, Rule 14a-8 and be received by the Corporate Secretary of the Company on or before December 2, 2021.
-If you wish to submit a proposal to be presented at the 2022 annual meeting of stockholders but which will not be included in the Company's proxy materials, your Solicitation Notice, as defined in our Bylaws, must be received by the Corporate Secretary of the Company at Innoviva, Inc., 1350 Old Bayshore Highway, Suite 400, Burlingame, California 94010, Attention: Corporate Secretary, no earlier than January 17, 2022 and no later than February 16, 2022.
+If you wish to submit a proposal to be considered for inclusion in next year's proxy materials or nominate a director, your proposal must be in proper form according to SEC Regulation 14A, Rule 14a-8 and be received by the Corporate Secretary of the Company on or before November 25, 2022.
+If you wish to submit a proposal to be presented at the 2023 annual meeting of stockholders but which will not be included in the Company's proxy materials, your Solicitation Notice, as defined in our Bylaws, must be received by the Corporate Secretary of the Company at Innoviva, Inc., 1350 Old Bayshore Highway, Suite 400, Burlingame, California 94010, Attention: Corporate Secretary, no earlier than January 9, 2023 and no later than February 8, 2023.
+In addition, to comply with the universal proxy rules (once effective), stockholders who intend to solicit proxies in support of director nominees other than Innoviva nominees must provide notice that sets forth the information required by Rule 14a-19 no later than January 22, 2023.
 You are advised to review our Bylaws, which contain additional requirements about advance notice of stockholder proposals and director nominations.
 Innoviva's current Bylaws may be found on the corporate governance subsection of the investor relations section of our corporate website at "www.inva.com."